Details

 Ysgol Caer Drewyn

-Ysgol Carreg
+Ysgol Carrog

-Rhondda Cynon Taff:
+Rhondda Cynon Taf:

 Torfaen:

-Fire Home Education
+FIRE Home Education

 We are pleased to invite your school to participate in STEM Person of the Week Cymru – an engaging STEM careers project, available to schools across Wales.
 This initiative, delivered by Science Made Simple in partnership with nustem (Northumbria University), aims to inspire young people to consider careers in STEM.

 Follow up activities: Over five weeks, teachers receive STEM Person of the Week cards and posters to help introduce various characteristics and role models.
-You’ll encourage students to recognize and celebrate these traits in themselves throughout the week.
+You’ll encourage learners to recognize and celebrate these traits in themselves throughout the week.

 Professional development: A short CPD workshop will be provided to support teachers in delivering the program and to discuss the importance of career confidence at the primary level.

 Family engagement: Parents are welcome to attend the show if the school can accommodate them.
-An online quiz will be available for students to complete at home with their families, encouraging them to recognise their personal strengths and develop career confidence.
+An online quiz will be available for learners to complete at home with their families, encouraging them to recognise their personal strengths and develop career confidence.

 Project at a glance